-If you are concerned about poor or unsafe practice or potential failures in the school's safeguarding regime, these should be raised with the Head of School or the Chair of the Local Governing Body, in the first instance.
+If you are concerned about poor or unsafe practice or potential failures in the school's safeguarding regime, these should be raised with the Headteacher or the Chair of the Local Governing Body, in the first instance.
 Please refer to ATP7 Alpha Trust Whistleblowing Policy.